 Criteria Type -Preferred 1.
-Body Fluids and CSF: Specimens should be processed either by a cytocentrifuge (preferred) or regular centrifuge and sediment used to prepare a smear.
+Body Fluids and CSF: Specimens should be processed Type Treferred either by a cytocentrifuge (preferred) or regular centrifuge and sediment used to prepare a smear.
 Using slides with etched rings may help locate the inoculated area.
 Smear should be prepared in a BSC.
-2. Urine Specimens: Place one drop of well-mixed, uncentrifuged specimen on a slide with a sterile Pasteur pipette (do not spread the drop).
+2. Urine Specimens : Place one drop of well-mixed, un- centrifuged specimen on a slide with a sterile Pasteur pipette (do not spread the drop).
 Allow the drop to dry.
 3. Sputum Specimen - Always order a Gram stain with each sputum culture.
 Select the most purulent or most blood-tinged portion of the sample using sterile loops, rayon swabs, sticks or a pipette.
 THE USE of COTTON TIPPED SWABS for smear preparation is NOT OPTIMAL.
 Smear should be prepared in a BSC.
-4. Swab Specimens: • Note: If two swabs are submitted, use one to inoculate media and the other to prepare the smear. • If only one swab is received, inoculate the solid media first. (see section 8.1 step 2) • Smear should be prepared in a BSC.
-Becimens from secondary sources: 1.
+4. Swab Specimens: Note: If two swabs are submitted, use one to inoculate media and the other to prepare the smear. • If only one swab is received, inoculate the solid media first. (see section 8.1 step 2) • Smear should be prepared in a BSC.
+B. Specimens from secondary sources: 1.
 Liquid medium (e.g., thioglycolate broth) Prepare smear using sterile pipette as for urine. in 2. (above).
 Prepare smear in a BSC.
-2. Cultures growing on solid media: Mix enough organisms from an isolated colony with a drop of saline on a slide to obtain a barely visible turbidity.
-3. Blood cultures: Prepare smear using a venting needle (to avoid manipulating a needle and syringe) and transfer 1 to 2 drops to the slide.
-Smear should be Other Assessable prepared in a BSC. -Other Acceptable Tissues in transport media or in a small amount of sterile saline are acceptable.
+2. Cultures growing on solid media : Mix enough organisms from an isolated colony with a drop of saline on a slide to obtain a barely visible turbidity.
+3. Blood cultures : Prepare smear using a venting needle (to avoid manipulating a needle and syringe) and transfer 1 to 2 drops to the slide.
+Smear should be prepared in a BSC. -Other Acceptable Tissues in transport media or in a small amount of sterile P saline are acceptable.
 Collection Container Specimens may be collected using various devices such as sterile swabs, scalpels, syringes or Pasteur pipettes.
 Inform clinicians not to submit syringe with needle attached.
 If submitting syringe, the client must remove needle, expel air and recap syringe.
 Volume - Optimum 2-3mL of fluid or 1-2 grams of tissue. - Minimum One properly prepared slide (air-dried and heat or methanol fixed) or any amount of material.

-SOP ID: AHC.M1002 SOP Version # 4 CONFIDENTIAL: Authorized for internal use only
+SOP ID: AHC.M1002 SOP Version # 5 CONFIDENTIAL: Authorized for internal use only

 Criteria Transport Container & Temperature Air-dried smears should be submitted in a slide envelope, plastic or cardboard slide holder or culture swabs may be used.
 Sterile screw cap cups or other sterile containers may be used for whole specimens.
 Stability & Storage Requirements Air dried smears are stable for at least 10 days at room temperature.
-Specimens on swabs in transport media are stable for 2 Post days at room temperature.
+Specimens on swabs in transport media are stable for 2 days at room temperature.
 For Gram stain purposes, respiratory specimens are stable for up to 24 hours at room temperature and 48 hrs refrigerated.
 Stability for culture is less.
-Body Fluids - Stable for 48 hrs at room temperature Timing Considerations Port-a-cult - Up to 72 hours room temperature None Unacceptable Specimens & Actions to Take Reject: Broken slides or smears too thick to read.
-Smears fixed with Cytology fixative Slides previously stained by cytology and cover slipped Specimens in DNA probe transports or PVA transports Dry swabs Compromising Physical Characteristics Other Considerations Not Applicable Not Applicable Cinci Considerations 1 1 ot 1 ipplicable
+Body Fluids - Stable for 48 hrs at room temperature Port-a-cult - Up to 72 hours room temperature Timing Considerations None Unacceptable Specimens & Actions to Take - 1 - 1 - 1 Compromising Physical Characteristics Not Applicable Other Considerations Not Applicable